 Not all species have all senses:

-Human beings are very different as apart from the five sensations they have a unique ability of seeking a purposeful and meaningful life.
+Human beings are very different as apart from the five sensations they have a unique ability to seek a purposeful and meaningful life.

-Each of the five senses are limited in their respective areas and provide limited enjoyment.
+Each of the five senses is limited in their respective areas and provide limited enjoyment.
 If the limit is crossed there is trouble.